-If you find that you're accidentally touching the back screen and changing shooting modes when shooting with the HERO7 cameras, here's how to lock the screen.
+If you find that you're accidentally touching the back screen and changing shooting modes when shooting with the HERO7 cameras, here's how to lock the screen to prevent accidental changes.

 Having touch screens on the back of GoPros is a relatively new addition.
 The HERO4 Silver was the first model with a built-in screen.
-Before that you could add it as an accessory that clipped on the back.
+Before that, you could add it as an accessory that clipped on the back.

-But because of the way GoPros are often used–in a more rough and tumble way than your average traditional camera–it’s very easy to bump the back screen and accidentally change shooting modes or settings.
+But because of the way GoPros are often used–in a more rough-and-tumble way than your average traditional camera–it’s very easy to bump the back screen and accidentally change shooting modes or settings.
 It’s something I run into a lot, and it’s a pain when it happens.
 But there’s an easy fix: lock the back screen.

 On the HERO7 models, the lock switch is part of the top settings menu, and you can reach it with a single swipe.1 To access it, swipe down on the back screen to show the settings menu.

 You’ll get a brief display on the screen that says that the screen is locked.

 While the screen is locked, you can still unlock it temporarily if you want to change something.
-Just swipe down on the screen and tap on the blue icon on the middle.
+Just swipe down on the screen and tap on the blue icon in the middle.
 You’ll have to be quick–it only displays for about a second.

 Once you’ve unlocked it this way, it’s a very temporary unlock–if you don’t touch the screen again, it will automatically re-engage the lock after about 7 or 8 seconds or so.